noahaseaman/2143-OOP/Assignments/README.md

 Research + reasoning required.

 1. When is the **copy constructor** invoked?
+  - Creating a default copy constructor, a new object from an existing one
 2. When is the **assignment operator** invoked?
+  - Called when a pre-existing object is assigned a new value from an existing object
 3. Why do both exist?
+  - To assign values to whatever you need them to (in their own specific ways)
 4. What subtle bugs appear if you confuse them?
+  - Memory leaks, overwriting uninitialized memory, and any manner of undefined behavior

 > “They both copy stuff” earns partial credit and a sigh.